jrc13245/Turtle-WoW-URL-Fixer/README.md

-# 🐢 Turtle-WoW URL Fixer
+# Turtle-WoW URL Fixer

-A Chrome/Edge extension that automatically redirects all old Turtle WoW URLs to the new turtlecraft.gg domain.
+A browser extension that automatically redirects all old Turtle WoW URLs to the new turtlecraft.gg domain.

 ## Why?